JeffreyRobertLynch/LeafGuard-AI/README.md

 - **Disease Mapping**: Integrated color-coded field disease maps for actionable insights
 - **Prototype Interface**: Built an interactive GUI in Jupyter using `ipywidgets` to enable easy function navigation
 - **Deployment Refactor**: Ported prototype features into a FastAPI-based web app served with Uvicorn
-- **Throughput Benchmarking**: Determined throughput for batch inference, ~8 seconds for 24 images
+- **Throughput Benchmarking**: Determined throughput for batch inference, under 3 seconds for 24-image batch

 ---